Kingston Excavation Accident Lawyer

 Working in construction, you know that your safety is often on the line, and that you rely on the supervisors and subcontractors operating on your work site not to act in a way that puts your well-being at risk.
 Certain tasks on a job site involve an even greater safety risk than others.
 Some of the most dangerous work on a construction site is work that requires digging trenches or otherwise excavating the ground.
 Site managers are required by New York state and federal law to provide equipment to keep you safe from injury while working in and around trenches, but management is not always willing to spare the time and expense of taking additional steps to keep you safe.

 If you’ve been the victim of a trench collapse or excavation accident on a Hudson Valley job site, you need to take swift action to document your injuries and the circumstances surrounding your accident to ensure that you get paid what you deserve for your expenses and lost wages.
-The construction accident attorneys at Rusk, Wadlin, Heppner & Martuscello have the knowledge and dedication to offer you the best possible chances to make a full financial recovery after you’re hurt on the job in a trenching accident.
+The Kingston excavation accident lawyers at Rusk, Wadlin, Heppner & Martuscello have the knowledge and dedication to offer you the best possible chances to make a full financial recovery after you’re hurt on the job in a trenching accident.

 The dangers of trench and excavation work